WGBH-MLA/AAPB2/app/views/exhibits/le-show/2-harry-shearer-creative-life.md

 "Shearer himself says that satire could be defined as the enemy of revolution: a safety valve for anger," wrote Lucy Jolin in *CAM*, the University of Cambridge’s alumni magazine, in 2022.
 Shearer continued: "The last thing a committed organiser wants to generate in a crowd is laughter: it dissipates the will to action.
 I have the opportunity, in my weekly radio show, to make fun of whatever I want.
 I took great advantage of that during the Trump years, and I noticed that I was less angry about Trump than all my friends, because I had an outlet.
 It’s hard to attack a building when you’re laughing."[<sup>37</sup>](/exhibits/le-show/notes#37)

 This exhibit offers a brief historical overview of *Le Show* from analog to digital and then showcases examples of Shearer's sonic satire and information-sharing on *Le Show* over the decades in “A *Le Show* Sampler.”
-Be sure to read Shearer’s own recollections of the four decades of *Le Show* — so far — here: (link to come).

 <table class="exhibit-image half-image">
 <caption align="bottom" class="exhibit-caption"></caption>